Alan Pulido: Sporting Kansas City

-On 11 December 2019 it was announced that Pulido will play for Major League Soccer club Sporting Kansas City on a four-year contract for a reported US$9.5 million (€9.2 million) as a Designated Player, making his transfer the most expensive in the history of the club.
+On 11 December 2019 it was announced that Pulido would play for Major League Soccer club Sporting Kansas City on a four-year contract for a reported US$9.5 million (€9.2 million) as a Designated Player, making his transfer the most expensive in the history of the club.

 On 29 February 2020, Pulido scored a goal in his debut match against Vancouver Whitecaps in a 3–1 victory.
 On 3 October, he returned to the lineup following a hamstring injury and scored his first brace in a 2–1 victory over Houston Dynamo, leading him to being named MLS Player of the Week.

 At the end of the regular season, Pulido was nominated as a finalist for that year's MLS Newcomer of the Year Award and was awarded the club's Offensive Player of the Year award.

+In June 2023, Pulido won the MLS Player of the Month award for the first time, scoring 6 goals and chipping in an assist in 5 games.
+He became the first Sporting Kansas City player in five years and the fourth Mexican player to win the award.

+Return to Guadalajara

+On 7 January 2025, Sporting Kansas City reached an agreement with Guadalajara to transfer Pulido.

 International career

 Youth

 Pulido scored three goals in the group stage of the 2011 CONCACAF U-20 Championship in Guatemala and helped Mexico win the tournament and qualify to the under-20 World Cup in Colombia held that same year.

 Pulido was included in the roster that participated at said tournament, as Mexico placed third.

 Pulido received his first call up to the senior national team by Luis Fernando Tena for the 2011 Copa América, a team largely composed of under-23 players due to the close proximity of the recently concluded Gold Cup, but did not appear in any matches.

 On 23 March 2012, Pulido scored the opening goal in Mexico's 7–1 win over Trinidad and Tobago in the 2012 CONCACAF Olympic Qualifying Tournament held in the United States.
 Two days later, he scored a hat-trick in Mexico's 3–0 victory over Honduras.
 His fifth goal came in the semi-final match against Canada, making him joint-top-scorer, along with teammate Marco Fabián.

 In the summer of that year, Mexico won the Toulon Tournament, with Pulido scoring his only goal in the competition in the 3–0 win over Turkey in the Final.